cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_doppler_effect_as_explained_by_iris.md

 ---
 tags: ['TODO']
-title: 'The Doppler Effect, As Explained By Iris'
+title: "The Doppler Effect, As Explained By Iris"
 date: 2023-10-02
 ---